-Commissioning an HVAC specialist, such as us here at Weather Masters Inc., to handle your heating and cooling load calculations can save you the stress and hassle of doing the lengthy figuring yourself.
-It can also help avoid erroneous calculations, which can easily occur due to lack of experience.
+Commissioning an HVAC specialist, such as us here at Weather Masters, Inc., to handle your heating and cooling load calculations can save you the stress and hassle of doing the lengthy figuring yourself.
+It can also help avoid erroneous calculations, which can easily occur due to a lack of experience.
 Your HVAC professional handles these heating and cooling load calculations on a regular basis.
 The contractor you choose should use the Air Conditioning Contractors of America (ACCA) Manual J, Residential Load Calculations.
-A specialized computer program and worksheets that are available online can also aid your professional contractor in arriving at the most accurate calculations.
+A specialized computer program and worksheets that are available online can also aid your professional air conditioning contractor Phoenix in arriving at the most accurate calculations.

 Other ACCA Guidance for Your HVAC Professional

 Once your Manual J load calculation is complete, the second step in the process will be selecting the appropriate equipment based on ACCA Manual S, Residential Equipment Selection.
 Your HVAC professional should refer to Manual S before making any specific equipment recommendations for your home comfort system.
 If you are purchasing a replacement system and your home is already equipped with ductwork, you won’t need the following step since selecting your equipment will complete the system-sizing and equipment-selection process.
-The only other major consideration will be scheduling your equipment installation with your trusted local HVAC professional.
+The only other major consideration will be scheduling your equipment installation with your trusted local heating repair Phoenix professional.

-If you plan to install a complete HVAC system, including ductwork, for a new home-construction project or total building refurbishment, your HVAC specialist will have one more step to follow before designing and installing your system.
-This industry professional’s calculations will include making an educated estimate of the size, number and location of the air ducts your system will require for operation.
+If you plan to install a complete HVAC system, including ductwork, for a new home construction project or total building refurbishment, your HVAC specialist will have one more step to follow before designing and installing your system.
+This industry professional’s calculations will include making an educated estimate of the size, number, and location of the air ducts your system will require for operation.
 Getting your system’s air distribution system right will help your HVAC equipment perform better and bring your family greater indoor comfort.
 ACCA Manual D, Residential Duct Design, will provide guidance to your HVAC contractor in sizing and designing the ductwork for your system.

 What’s Wrong with Rule-of-Thumb Calculations?

-Rule-of-thumb calculations are a shortcut some HVAC companies take, rather than going to the trouble of working out the actual heating and cooling load calculations that are needed to ensure that the HVAC system you buy and install in your home is the optimal size for keeping your living space comfortable and energy efficient.
+Rule-of-thumb calculations are a shortcut some HVAC companies take, rather than going to the trouble of working out the actual heating and cooling load calculations that are needed to ensure that the HVAC system you buy and install in your home is the optimal size for keeping your living space comfortable and energy-efficient.

 HVAC Equipment Sizing: An Inexact Science but a Science Nonetheless